 “Aphrodisiac” is a highly problematic term, predominantly because of the popular but mistaken belief that they create “automatic interest” in anyone/everyone who uses them.
 Products advertised with guarantees for amazing results often fail to deliver, or (not infrequently) are found to be adulterated with drugs.
 Looking at lists of plants deemed “aphrodisiacs”, we see everything from strong, druglike herbs (yohimbe) to culinary spices (ginger) to adaptogens (ashwangandha) and antispasmodics (kava).
+Many people who work at adult websites still enjoy them though.
+They have suggested that it helps them.
+Impress everyone with your teeni XXX access because they provide great work because of their supposed use of aphrodisiacs.

 Well, just like all other aspects of herbcraft, one person’s turn on can put another person out…in other words, energetics apply here as well.
 What indications make certain herbs appropriate for certain people?